solutious/stella/README.txt

 Release: 0.5.3-preview (2008-12-23)

 This is a PREVIEW release.
-Don't trust and double verify!
+Proceed in double verify mode!

 == Prerequisites